Guairá Department: Economy

+Infrastructure

-The Departament contains the Number 8 Blas Garay Road, which starts in Coronel Oviedo from the Number 2 and 7 Roads, and is paved until Caazapa.
+The Department contains the Number 8 Blas Garay Road, which starts in Coronel Oviedo from the Number 2 and 7 Roads, and is paved until Caazapa.
 From the Ñumi district there is another paved part that connects to San Juan Nepomuceno.
 It also has other paved roads: Villarica–Paraguari, through Felix Perez Cardozo and Coronel Martinez, Mbocayati-Independencia, with an extension of 50 km, and another way that connects the Number 7 Road through Natalicio Talavera, Troche and Colonia Blas Garay.
-Guaira also has aerial communication, telephones and telegraphs.
+Guairá Department also has aerial communication, telephones and telegraphs.
 There are many roads that cross the territory in all directions.